botman/docs/testing.md

 }
 ```

+### assertReplyIsNot
-`assertReplyIsNot` asserts that bot does not reply with given message.
+The `assertReplyIsNot` method asserts that the chatbot does not reply with the given message.

 ```php
 public function testBasicTest()